 Our Cleaning Philosophy

-To ensure that your kids are the ones doing all the growing (and not those germs), we adopt an unwavering commitment to cleanliness.
-As an organization that focuses on children, we think it’s SO important to make sure you as caregivers know that we as an organization care as much about your children’s surroundings as you do!
+To ensure that your kiddos are creating, discovering, learning, and playing in a healthy environment we have, not just now, but always adopted an unwavering commitment to cleanliness.
+As an organization that focuses on children, we think it’s SO important to make sure you as caregivers know that we as an organization care as much about your children’s health as you do!

-We have a number of dedicated cleaning staff members, as well as an external commercial cleaning company who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
-Their first priority is sanitizing and disinfecting all exhibits, associated props, food and snack areas, common areas, and bathrooms on a regular basis using safe and approved materials and solutions.
+We have a number of dedicated cleaning staff members who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
+Their priority is sanitizing and disinfecting all exhibits, associated props, food and snack areas, common areas, and bathrooms on a regular basis using safe and approved materials and solutions.
 Surface and spot cleaning (as well as formal cleanliness checks) take place daily and during open museum hours.
 Deep cleaning occurs after hours.

-In addition, our Playologists are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
+In addition, our Playologists and other museum staff are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
 They receive training on how to clean different types of spills and messes and are one of our first lines of defense against mess on the museum floor.

-Our newest area, Kazoo’s USTOP café is pridefully managed, maintained, and cleaned with regards to all food handling and cleanliness rules and regulations set out by the Department of Health and Human Services.
-We implement a strict reporting illness policy regarding café workers.
+Kazoo’s U-STOP café is pridefully managed, maintained, and cleaned with regard to all food handling and cleanliness rules and regulations set out by the Department of Health and Human Services.
+We strive to go above and beyond the minimum requirements set and implement a strict reporting policy regarding illness (and in times of coronavirus potential symptoms and/or exposure).

 Healthy practices make for healthy environments and partnering together makes keeping a healthy museum environment easier.

-- wash or sanitize hands after coughing, sneezing or blowing your nose
+- washing or sanitizing hands after coughing, sneezing or blowing your nose

-- wash or sanitize hands before and after eating
+- washing or sanitizing hands before and after eating

-- wash and sanitize hands after bathroom breaks
+- washing and sanitizing hands after bathroom breaks

 Thank you in advance for helping us keep the museum a fun, healthy place to Create, Discover, and Learn through the Power of Play!